How do I export my Code Signing Certificate from Safari Browser?

 Export Code Signing Certificate from Safari

-Apple does not trust any other code signing certificates than their own.
-However, if you want to use the code signing certificate installed on a Mac on some other device, you can do it by exporting the certificate.
+Apple does not trust any code signing certificates other than its own.
+However, if you want to use the code signing certificate installed on a Mac on another device, you can do it by exporting it.
 Here is how you can export it!

 Code signing is a crucial element of the software development and publication process.
 It helps the developers ensure the authenticity of their code and make sure that the code is not altered in any way.
 However, attaining a code signing certificate requires a lot of verification.

-Now, the question arises what if you want to use the certificate in some other browser or system?
+Now, the question arises: what if you want to use the certificate in another browser or system?
 How can you use it?
-Let’s read this informative piece ahead and find out!
+Let’s read this informative piece and find out more!

 What is the need to Export a Code Signing Certificate?